A motivic integral $p$-adic cohomology: Application to log de Rham--Witt cohomology

 Let $G\in\logCI^{\ltr}(k,A)$, $X\in \SmlSm$ and $\cE\to X$ a vector bundle of rank $n+1$.
-Then if $k$ satisfies RS1 and RS2, the projective bundle formula of \cite[Theorem 8.3.5]{BPO} gives an equivalence where the notation $*$ is as in \eqref{eq:deg-zero}.
+Then if $k$ satisfies RS1 and RS2, the projective bundle formula of \cite[Theorem 8.3.5]{BPO} gives an equivalence where the notation $(-,i_{0})$ is again the complement of the split analogous to \eqref{eq:deg-zero}.
 In particular, we deduce the projective bundle formula for $W_m\Lambda^n$, generalizing \cite{Gros1985}:

 Moreover, let $Z\subseteq \ul{X}$ be a smooth closed subscheme of codimension $d$ that intersects $|\partial X|$ transversally.
 Let $\rho\colon\widetilde{\ul{X}}\to \ul{X}$ be the blow up of $\ul{X}$ in $Z$ and consider the log scheme $\widetilde{X}=(\widetilde{\ul{X}},\partial X + E_Z)$ Then by \cite{BPO} there is a fiber sequence On the other hand, there is a fiber sequence which by the projective bundle formula above implies that